Sher-Chowdhury/reaact-demo-app/113-nextjs/03-nextjs-multi-page-app/README.md

 - state data isn't preserved, i.e. like button presses gets reset when going from one page to another.

 # my-app2-with-nav-menu

 Ref - https://nextjs.org/learn/basics/navigate-between-pages/link-component

 like my-app2, but added a nav menu.

+we could have also used the plain old `<a href="...">....</a>` tags instead of nextjs's `<Link href="...">....</Link>` tags.
+However `Link` tags are better because it results in client-side-rendering rather than server-side-rendering, which means faster performance.

 # my-app3-with-nav-menu-refactored

+Reduced some code duplication by separating out the navigation menu component into it's own file.